-8. The Government reaffirms that it will uphold the democratic wish of a greater number of the people of Northern Ireland on the issue of whether they prefer to support the Union or a sovereign united Ireland.
-The Government's fundamental approach to the future of Northern Ireland is based on the right of self-determination and the principle of democratic consent.
-It reaffirms all its commitments in the Downing Street Declaration together with its obligations under international agreements and the guarantees which it has given, including Northern Ireland's statutory constitutional guarantee which states that in no event will Northern Ireland cease to be part of the United Kingdom of Great Britain and Northern Ireland without the consent of a majority of the people of Northern Ireland.

-- 9. The Government believes that respect for this fundamental principle of consent is supported overwhelmingly by people in the island of Ireland, both North and South.
+- The Government reaffirms that it will uphold the democratic wish of a greater number of the people of Northern Ireland [on the issue of whether they prefer to support the Union or a sovereign united Ireland].
+The Government's fundamental approach to the future of Northern Ireland is based on the right of self-determination and the principle of democratic consent, as set out in paragraph 4 () of [The Government reaffirms its the Downing Street Declaration. agreement, recorded in that paragraph, that it is for the people of the island of Ireland alone, by agreement between the two parts respectively, to exercise their right of self-determination on the basis of consent, freely and concurrently given, North and South, to bring about a united Ireland, if that is their wish.]
+It reaffirms all its other commitments in that Declaration together with its obligations under international agreements and the guarantees which it has given, including Northern Ireland's statutory constitutional guarantee which states that in no event will Northern Ireland cease to be part of the United Kingdom of Great Britain and Northern Ireland without the consent of a majority of the people of Northern Ireland. ( Comment: add from other paragraphs referring to the consent of the majority of the people of Northern Ireland.) - 9.
+The Government believes that respect for this fundamental principle of consent is supported overwhelmingly by [the] people [of] in the island of Ireland, both North and South.
 It welcomes the parallel commitments on behalf of the Irish Government in paragraph 5 of the Downing Street Declaration and its readiness, set out in "A New Framework for Agreement", as part of a new and equitable dispensation for Northern Ireland, to take the necessary steps to enable recognition by both Governments of the legitimacy of whatever choice is freely exercised by a majority of the people of Northern Ireland with regard to its constitutional status, whether they prefer to continue to support the Union or a sovereign united Ireland. - 10.
-Through these negotiations, the Government will itself stand by this fundamental principle, and will urge its full adoption and implementation as part of a comprehensive and overall settlement.
+Through these negotiations, the Government will itself stand by this fundamental principle, and will urge its full adoption and

+Implementation as part of a comprehensive and overall settlement.